 - Appoint a designated sanitation worker at all times to continuously clean and sanitize commonly touched surfaces and meet the environmental cleaning guidelines set by the CDC.

-Conduct daily checks for symptoms of illness and ensure employees stay home when they are sick with fever, coughing, and sneezing
+Conduct daily checks for symptoms of illness and ensure employees stay home when they are sick

 - Ensure that employees practice washing their hands thoroughly with soap and warm water for 20 seconds upon first arriving to work, after using the restroom, before and after eating and frequently throughout the day.
 Avoid touching your eyes, nose or mouth.